ArkEcosystemArchive/docs-legacy/docs/tutorials/deployer/wallet-explorer.md

 # Configuring GUI Services

-## Setting up your BridgeChain Explorer
+## Setting Up Your BridgeChain Explorer

 The explorer is used to view information on your BridgeChain.
 It provides details about the delegates that are active and on standby.
 It also provides information about all the addresses, transactions and blocks that are available.
 In summary, everything you need to know about your BridgeChain can be found in the explorer.